 One of the most notable changes in The Sims 4 was an entirely new build/buy feature which allows you to more easily create jaw-dropping houses, parks, and neighborhood buildings.
 The create-a-sim now allows you to literally morph your sim to meet all of your expectations, whether you’re a green woman on steroids or the obese purple alien type.
 Don’t believe me?
 Just check out the in-game gallery you can download from.

 I could go into all the gameplay differences too, like emotions, multitasking and all that fluff, but I don’t want to ruin all the surprises for those of you slacking Simmers that haven’t played The Sims 4 yet.

 But while some aspects of the franchise progressed in the The Sims 4, it’s still lacking that extra oomph to really take it to that next level.
 I know what you’re thinking: “It’s still a new game,” and “They’ll make expansion packs.”
 I know I’m excited to see the new expansion and packs they come out with.
 But there are a few things I think they left out with all these changes we would like to see or have back in the Sims 5.

-So without further ado, here are 6 things we want from The Sims 5 — just in case EA announces it at E3 later this year (and with the Sims Mobile now out, we would imagine we wouldn’t actually see The Sims 5 release until 2019).
+So without further ado, here are 6 things we want from The Sims 5 — just in case EA announces it at E3 later this year (and with the Sims Mobile now out, we would imagine we wouldn’t actually see The Sims 5 release until 2022 at the earliest).

 The Toddler Stage